 Can you move a safe on its side?

 In most situations, moving a safe on its side is not possible.
 Most safes are made to open on their front or back only.
-However, there are some models where you can move it sideways if you remove the key, handle, and slide it towards you.
+However, there are some models where you can move it sideways if you remove the key, and handle, and slide it toward you.